Edmund Tweedy Flanigan

 I am a doctoral student in the Government Department at Harvard University, studying issues in contemporary moral and political philosophy.

 My dissertation research concerns the moral foundations of the state-subject relationship, with a particular focus on both theoretical and practical issues relating to obligation and authority.
-My other recent work has been on the topics of value comparability and intergenerational ethics.
+My other work has been on the topics of value comparability and intergenerational ethics.
 I also maintain an interest in Kantian political philosophy.